SharkSnack/shiren-4/content/system/dungeon-features.md

 #### Regular Shop

-Shops are rooms containing a single shopkeep and merchandise for sale.<br/>
+Shops are rooms containing a single shopkeeper and merchandise for sale.<br/>
 The ground is covered in carpet, and there are no traps inside the room.<br/>
 It's possible to create Pit Traps by breaking a Black Hole Pot.<br/>Zalokleft Pot is nullified while standing on a carpeted tile.